Tracy Lee (actress)

-Tracy Lee Mei Leng (born 19 June 1985) is a Malaysian former actress and television host based in Singapore.
+Tracy Lee Mei Leng is a Malaysian former actress and television host based in Singapore.
 Lee was a contestant in Star Search 2007.
 She became a Mediacorp full-time actress in 2008.
 In 2016, Lee left the entertainment industry, after deciding not to renew her contract with MediaCorp.

 Early life

 Lee was educated at Tsun Jin High School and Yishun Junior College She studied accountancy at HELP University College and later graduated from the University of East London.

 Career

 Lee was a contestant on Star Search 2007, reaching the semi-final of the talent search competition.
 Her appearance on the program earned Lee contract with MediaCorp in 2008 and began her acting career on the TV series The Thin Line.
 Following this the actress was cast in multiple roles including in the police procedural drama C.L.I.F., alongside her former Star Search 2007 co-star (and season winner) Andie Chen.

 Lee was nominated for the Star Awards for Top 10 Most Popular Female Artistes between 2013 and 2015, and was one of the outdoor cooking segment hosts of The Sheng Shiong Show.

 In 2016, Lee decided not to renew her contract with Mediacorp and left the entertainment industry.